 These Acts are in the UK statutory law database.

 Submission of level crossing orders

 Information and advice on level crossing orders made under the Level Crossings Act 1983 is available in Chapter 3 of the guidance Level crossings: A guide for managers, designers and operators .
 PDF, 1,275 Kb

-We have recently issued a guidance note following some practical changes relating to level crossings covered by existing level crossing orders.
+We recently issued a guidance note following some practical changes made to level crossings.
 These changes do not create safety concerns for the crossing itself, but – on a strict reading of the specific legal wording in the order – could mean the crossing is non-compliant with its order.
-The guidance clarifies that in such cases - as detailed in a schedule to the note - because the changes are administrative and do not create a safety risk, we will not take action.
-This avoids an unnecessarily burdensome exercise to amend the many orders that may be affected.
+The guidance clarifies that in such cases because the changes are administrative and do not create a safety risk, we will not take action.
+This avoids a burdensome exercise to amend the many orders that may be affected.
 PDF, 73 Kb

 Law Commissions' review